WangYanru-NJU/myProjects/README.md

 ![](https://github.com/2013211543/myProjects/blob/master/demos/0114-2.gif)|![](https://github.com/2013211543/myProjects/blob/master/demos/0114.gif)

 **1. introduction**
-- Different from the Bullet Time mentioned above,this is a dynamic time video which you can select any viewpoint they like in a view range,just slide the silder on the left side
+- Different from the Bullet Time mentioned above,this is a dynamic time video which you can select any viewpoint you like in a view range,just clik and drag the silder on the left side
 - The silder on the left side represents the viewpoint(space),the silder on the bottom represents time

 ## indoor larger scene